BhagyaSalgado/R26-IT-142/SENTIMENT_ANALYSIS_PART.md

 ## ⚠️ Important Notes

-1. **API Rate Limiting:** YouTube API එකට limits තිබේ - handle කරන්න
+1. **API Rate Limiting:** The YouTube API has rate limits - handle them
-2. **Model Size:** BERT model large - optimize කරන්න deployment එක්ට
+2. **Model Size:** BERT models are large - optimize for deployment
-3. **Privacy:** Public comments only - user data එක collect කරන්න එපා
+3. **Privacy:** Collect only public comments - do not collect personal user data
-4. **Testing:** Accuracy 85%+ achieve කරන්න බැලු ගන්න
+4. **Testing:** Aim for 85%+ accuracy
-5. **Documentation:** Code comments ලිවින්න team members clear උන්න
+5. **Documentation:** Write clear code comments so team members understand

 ---

-## 🎓 Final Checklist - Presentation වලට
+## 🎓 Final Checklist - For Presentation

-- [ ] ඔබගේ component කුමන problem solve කරන්ද පැහැදිලි කරපු
+- [ ] Clearly state which problem your component solves
-- [ ] Architecture diagram පෙන්වපු
+- [ ] Show the architecture diagram
-- [ ] Technologies & tools explain කරපු
+- [ ] Explain technologies & tools used
-- [ ] Team එකට කුමන data pass කරන්ද කිපු
+- [ ] Specify what data to pass to other teams
-- [ ] Timeline & deliverables present කරපු
+- [ ] Present timeline & deliverables
-- [ ] Demo / Mock results පෙන්වපු (frontend charts)
+- [ ] Show demo/mock results (frontend charts)
-- [ ] Challenges & solutions discussed කරපු
+- [ ] Discuss challenges and proposed solutions

 ---